asciamanna/asciamanna.github.io/_drafts/misconceptions-about-pair-programming.md

 tags: ['pair programming', 'extreme programming']
 ---

 Pair programming has increased in awareness over the years with it's inclusion in eXtreme Programming (XP), as one of the twelve core XP practices.
-However after two decades of XP, pair programming remains misunderstood and under utilized by agile software teams.
+Despite the increase in awareness it remains misunderstood and under utilized by agile software teams.
 In this post I am going to discuss the misconceptions about pair programming.
 In a follow-up post I will discuss its benefits, and how to encourage the practice in organizations that have doubts about its merits.

-I recommend it as an essential practice for modern development teams.
+I recommend pair programming as an essential practice for modern development teams.
 Hopefully, dispelling some of the myths and misconceptions and focusing on its benefits will encourage more organizations to not only try, but master this practice.

 I group the misconceptions into two categories.
 Both of these have their genesis in old Information Technology (IT) project practices that treat software development like industrial revoluation era manufacturing / factory work.
 Companies are often slow to change.
 As a result these beliefs can be found entrenched in organizational processes preventing companies from achieving excellence.
 Creating great software is a process of discovery and like most knowledge work, it is a creative endeavor.
 We need to start shedding these old beliefs to achieve better outcomes for our customers and create the next generation of brilliant technologists.

 ## The Manufacturing Mindset

 The most common argument against pair programming is the belief that it is two people doing the work of one person, therefore it must reduce the productivity of the team by 50%.
 People assume it is a mostly wasteful practice.
 I have heard this argument about pair programming so many times I have lost count.
-If organizations continue to measure the value of software development in output they will most likely avoid a practice like pair programming (although studies have shown that it does not reduce a team's output).
-When optimizing for developer busyness, measuring a team by velocity, and aiming for 100% utilization of "development resources" organizations are unlikely to try pair programming.
+If organizations continue to measure the value of software development in output they will most likely avoid a practice like pair programming (despite the fact that studies have shown that it does not reduce a team's output).
+When optimizing for 100% utilization of "development resources" and measuring a team by their velocity, organizations are unlikely to try pair programming.

 ### The Costs and Benefits of Pair Programming